bernotieno/guess-it-2/README.md

 ```sh
 ./student/script.sh
 ```
-Enter numbers one by one and press Enter.
+3. Enter numbers one by one and press Enter.
 The program will calculate and print the range after each entry.
-To exit, simply press Enter without typing a number.
+To exit, simply press `crl`+`c`.

 ## Testing
 **To test the project, follow these steps:**